shaunography/snotra/README.md

 # snotra
-Python Cloud (AWS) Auditing Tool

-pronounced "snow-trah”

-creates a CSV file in --output-dir containing results from CIS Audit, currently uses the default AWS Profile.
+Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it currently creates a CSV file in --output-dir containing results from a CIS Audit.
+It will use the default AWS Profile as configure in your ~/.aws/credentials file.

 # usage
 `python3 snotra.py --output-dir ./snotra/`